Hagi17/Public/turingmachine/readme.md

 '\*' reads any character, '\_' reads an empty field
 '\*' writes no character, '\_' writes an empty field
+*%tmpl%* will be replaced by the specified template character for this instance (standard: '\_')

+All commentlines before any other line (except for empty lines) will be displayed when running the TM File as Main.

 Sub-TM: for &lt;state&gt;/&lt;newstate&gt; use name/state, where name is the name of the sub-TM or the specified prefix
 Internal Functions:  they can also be specified as newstates, that way you need a transition from that state